mm80843/T3.5/docs/Article/PBN__Article_139.md

 # __COVID-ABS: An agent-based model of COVID-19 epidemic to simulate health and economic effects of social distancing interventions__

-## Summary of the article
+## Short summary of the article

-The Coronavirus disease 2019 (COVID-19) pandemic is a sickness caused by a virus called SARS-CoV-2.
-It started in China in December 2019 and has since spread to many countries, including Brazil.
-COVID-19 has affected all aspects of life, including health, education, and the economy.
-To understand how the disease spreads and how to stop it, scientists have developed computer models to simulate the epidemic.
-One such model, called the Agent-Based Model (ABM), was used in this study to simulate the effects of different social distancing interventions, like lockdowns and wearing masks.
-The results showed that strict lockdowns were the most effective in preventing infections and deaths, but they also had a negative impact on the economy.
-Partial isolation, with the use of face masks, was found to be a good compromise between controlling the disease and minimizing economic losses.
-This kind of simulation can help policymakers make informed decisions to protect people's health while also considering the impact on the economy.
+This study proposes an Agent-Based Model (ABM) to simulate the dynamics of the COVID-19 epidemic and the economic effects of social distancing interventions.
+The model emulates a closed society living on a shared environment, consisting of agents representing people, houses, businesses, the government, and the healthcare system.
+The model incorporates complex social, epidemiological, and economic relationships.
+Seven different scenarios were simulated, including a do nothing scenario, lockdown, conditional lockdown, vertical isolation, partial isolation, use of face masks, and use of face masks with partial isolation.
+The simulations showed that lockdown and conditional lockdown were the most effective scenarios in controlling the number of infected individuals and deaths.
+However, these scenarios also had the worst economic losses, with potential unemployment and recession.
+The scenario combining the use of masks and partial isolation of the population could be a good compromise, as it flattened the infection curve and had smoother economic effects compared to lockdown scenarios.
+The model provides a useful tool for policymakers and health authorities in planning actions against the COVID-19 epidemic.
+Future research aims to improve the model by implementing mechanisms to close and open businesses and allowing for job loss.

+## Year of publication

+2020

 ## Title of the article